avigailtaylor/GeneFEAST/user_guide.md

 Term-community membership, term- and experiment-GoI relationships are also output in CSV format, for input into downstream programs.
 The columns are:

 - Community (will be empty if a term is not part of a community)
-- Meta community (will be empty if a community is not part of a meta-community)
+- Meta community (will be empty if a community is not part of a meta community)
 - FEA/experiment identifier
 - Term
 - Gene